chromeos/chromeos.dev/pages/en/android/camera-orientation.md

 Suppose the counterclockwise sensor orientation is stored in the variable sensorOrientation.
 To compensate for sensor orientation, you need to **rotate the output buffers by `sensorOrientation` clockwise** to bring the orientation back in alignment with the natural orientation of the device.

 In Android, apps can use TextureView or SurfaceView to display their camera preview.
-Both can handle sensor orientation correctly if apps use them right.
+Both can handle sensor orientation if apps use them correctly.
 We’ll detail how you should account for sensor orientation in the following sections.

 ### Display Rotation